BAC1/RestApi/Readme.md

 ## Versioning

 We use [SemVer](http://semver.org/) for versioning.
 The current release version is defined in the **build.gradle** file.
-All available versions can be found on our [GitHub repository](https://github.com/BAC1/RestApi/tags).
+All available releases can be found on our [GitHub repository](https://github.com/BAC1/RestApi/releases).

+## License

+This project is not licensed.

 ## Authors

 * **Markus Graf**           <fhs39198@fh-salzburg.ac.at>

-## License

-This project is not licensed